MarWaltz/TUD_RL/README.md

 )
 ```

-You are now able to select your environment in your configuration file under the `env` cateory.
+You can now select your environment in your configuration file under the `env` category.

 Example (incomplete):